rudranshyt/Rizz/README.md

 # Rizz

-This is a simple Flask application created with love for my amazing non existant girlfriend. 💖 The app showcases my programming skills and dedication to making something special for her.
+This is a simple Flask application created with love for my amazing non-existent girlfriend. 💖 The app showcases my programming skills and dedication to making something special for her.

 ## Features